Tasoskal7/ERASMUS_project_website/README.md

 - This project was created for academic purposes
 - Runs locally via XAMPP
 - Deployment to a live server requires additional configuration
+- Administrator privileges can only be assigned via the database.

 ---